TheJacksonLaboratory/hpo-web/README.md

 + To open the application site launch the browser and go to

         http://<host>:8080/app/index.html

-+ If client (Angular App) hot reload is desired open a new shell and execute

-        ./gradlew buildClientWatch

 + Optionally to open the client (Angular app) via Cli